VenithNET/Dragon-Linux/content/blog/2025/05/15-progress-report-6-15.md

 ## We're chronically online
 In addition to our [Mastodon](https://social.treehouse.systems/@AsahiLinux) profile, we now have Bluesky and LinkedIn accounts.
-You can follow us at [@asahilinux.org](https://bsky.app/profile/asahilinux.org) on Bluesky, and at [Asahi Linux](https://www.linkedin.com/company/asahilinux/) on LinkedIn.
+You can follow us at [@asahilinux.org](https://bsky.app/profile/asahilinux.org) on Bluesky, and at [Dragon Linux](https://www.linkedin.com/company/asahilinux/) on LinkedIn.

 ## New distro guidelines